mila-iqia/ansible-role-clockwork/README.md

       # Mandatory if sacct_enabled is true
       sacct_path: "/opt/software/slurm/bin/sacct"

+      # Path of sinfo binary on the remote host
+      sinfo_path: "/opt/software/slurm/bin/sinfo"

+      # Name of the SSH key used for remote fetching
+      ssh_key_filename: id_ssh
     ```
   - `clockwork_mongodb_connection_string`: If using the included mongod role, the default is okay.
 If using an extrenal mongodb server then it should be set to match.
 [SECRET] if using username and password.